 The more you advertise, the less you have to rely on referrals to make things work.
 Using your income to invest in a better social media marketing campaign or even getting newspaper ad placements will help you gain more business.

-Most real estate brokerages will hire part-time agents, but they may not give you a desk or require you to pay some monthly desk fees.
-But if you don’t produce, you won’t have a job for long.
-Brokerages will typically give all new hires around six months to start producing, and if you don’t close deals in that time frame, it doesn’t matter if you’re a part-time agent or a full-time agent, they’ll show you the door.
+Most real estate brokerages will hire part-time agents, but they may not give you a desk, or you may be required to pay some monthly desk fees.
+And if you don’t produce, you won’t have a job for long.
+Brokerages will typically give all new hires around six months to start producing, and if you don’t close deals in that time frame, it doesn’t matter if you’re a part-time agent or a full-time agent.
+They’ll show you the door.

 When approaching a brokerage, ask what their expectations are when it comes to entering their workforce.
 Some will insist on full-time participation while others will be alright with you being part-time.